-Both the KP and the A9 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Pentax and Sony.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Is the Pentax KP better than the Sony A9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.